Heyabird/heya-notes/Rails/Active Record.md

 	2.  **migrate** - create a database table called “users” that has the appropriate columns.
 This is done using a migration file and then running the migration.
 		- migration = a script that tells Rails how you want to set up or change a database.
 		- If you want to just do this step to modify rather than create new db, run `$ rails generate migration NameYourMigration`.
+		- To revert migration you can just run `$ rails db:rollback`, edit the script file, and remigrate.

 <hr>
 #### ORM